-In managing capital, The Fellowship focuses on liquid resources available for operations.
-The Fellowship's objective is to have sufficient liquid resources to continue operating and to provide it with the flexibility to take advantage of opportunities that will advance its purpose.
+In managing capital, IFCJ Canada focuses on liquid resources available for operations.
+IFCJ Canada's objective is to have sufficient liquid resources to continue operating and to provide it with the flexibility to take advantage of opportunities that will advance its purpose.
 The need for sufficient liquid resources is considered in the preparation of an annual budget and in the monitoring of cash flows and actual operating results compared to budget.

-9. Transactions with the International Fellowship of Christians and Jews:
+9. Transactions with the International Fellowship of Christians & Jews, Inc.:

-The individual who was involved in the establishment of the International Fellowship of Christians and Jews ("IFCJ") was also involved in the establishment of The Fellowship and a charity in Israel controlled by the IFCJ that carries out the programs on behalf of The Fellowship and the IFCJ.
-The Fellowship and the IFCJ have some common board members.
-While sharing a common purpose, IFCJ and The Fellowship operate independently and The Fellowship is not controlled by the IFCJ.
+The individual who was involved in the establishment of the International Fellowship of Christians & Jews, Inc. ("IFCJ U.S.") was also involved in the establishment of IFCJ Canada and a charity in Israel controlled by the IFCJ U.S. that carries out the programs on behalf of IFCJ Canada and IFCJ U.S. While sharing a common purpose, IFCJ U.S. and IFCJ Canada operate independently and IFCJ Canada is not controlled by the IFCJ U.S.